Multiple monitors have increased for more users over the past several years, but how can dual monitors be advantageous for gaming?

 Do dual monitors use more GPU?

-However, if the monitors are simply cloned where they are displaying the same thing, then no, it should make any difference.
+However, if the monitors are cloned where they are displaying the same thing, then no, it should make any difference.

 From a practical standpoint, it all depends on how much desk space you have.
 If you have enough room, then no, they aren’t too big for dual screens.

-From a productivity and gaming standpoint, 27 inches is definitely not too big and can be the ideal entry-level size for immersion and viewability.
+From a productivity and gaming standpoint, 27 inches is not too big and can be the ideal entry-level size for immersion and viewability.

-However, if productivity or streaming is the area of focus, two monitors will definitely be a great benefit.
+However, if productivity or streaming is the area of focus, two monitors will be a great benefit.